 Ukraine is my home country and I always felt safe here before moving to the U.S. But once war broke out it scared me out of my wits and I had no desire to go back, even for a short visit.
-Before leaving America for good and traveling to Ukraine with Mark in the fall of 2017 it’s been 6 years since my last time there.
+Before leaving America for good and traveling to Ukraine with Mark in the fall of 2017 it’s been 6 years since my last time here.
 I felt uncertain and frightened to return.

 As with any other country, you have to know where it is safe to go and where it is not.
 Obviously, anywhere near the war zone is not safe.

 Unlike most countries in the world, Ukrainian cities and villages don’t have ghettoes or extremely poor areas where you can feel in danger.
-Definitely, there are ugly looking neighborhoods with poor infrastructure but their depressing looks (especially during the bad weather) have nothing to do with safety.
+Definitely, there are ugly looking neighborhoods with poor infrastructure but their depressing looks (especially during the bad winter weather) have nothing to do with safety.